vic/expat/README.md

 ## Usage

 Expat provides a `defpat/1` and `defpatp/1` that will define a pattern macro, thus moving away those patterns into resusable bits (expatriating them from the function head).
+Allowing you to avoid duplicating patterns, and possibly exporting them (when defined as public with `defpat` for others to use)

 ```elixir
 defmodule Brainder do